xy-241/CS-Notes/content/Networking Protocol/Ethernet.md

 ## Abstract
 ---
 - A [[CSMA]]
-- A [[Network]] created with a single physical cable that connects multiple computers to enable intercommunication
+- A [[Computer Network]] created with a single physical cable that connects multiple computers to enable intercommunication